enthought/ets/docs/source/eeps/eep-0.rst

 What is an EEP?
 ===============

-An EEP is an ETS Enhancement Proposal, similar in pupose and conventions to Python Enhancement Proposals [1]_.
+An EEP is an ETS Enhancement Proposal, similar in purpose and conventions to a Python Enhancement Proposal [1]_.
 At present they are intended to be less formal than a PEP, but like PEPs are intended to record the design decisions about significant new features or changes.